 How long is a movie script?
-While there is a degree of variety to screenplay page counts, there is far less flexibility when it comes to the length of a screenplay than one might expect.
+Or perhaps better questions are how long are scripts in general and how many pages should a screenplay be?
+While there is a degree of variety to how many pages is a movie script, there is far less flexibility when it comes to the length of a screenplay than one might expect.
 Unlike prose writing such as a novel, there is very little wiggle room for a script’s page count.
-In this post, we will explain why page counts are so important in screenplays, let you know the average page count to shoot for, and we will take a look at exceptions to the rule.
+In this post, we will explain why page counts are so important, let you know the average page count to shoot for, the average script page to minutes ratio, and we will take a look at exceptions to the rule.

 Why page count matters

-This page-to-screen equation is not always 100% accurate as things like the ratio of action to dialogue can throw off the timing of a script but, for all intents and purposes, the ‘1 page = 1 minute’ rule is the standard script-measuring metric.
-Be sure you know how to properly format a screenplay before writing, otherwise, your script timing will not be accurate.
+This page-to-screen equation is not always 100% accurate as things like the ratio of action to dialogue can throw off the timing of a script.
+But, for all intents and purposes, the ‘1 page = 1 minute’ rule is the standard script-measuring metric.

 Formatting a Screenplay

 Now that you have a solid understanding of screenplay lengths, it is the perfect time to master the essentials of screenplay formatting.
 Knowing how many pages a movie script should be is meaningless without a working knowledge of the ins and outs of script formatting.
-Learn how to format all of the elements of a screenplay and about StudioBinder’s browser-based screenwriting software, up next.
+Learn how to format all of the elements of a screenplay and StudioBinder’s screenwriting software.